 Asbestos waste that is transported interstate must be tracked in accordance with the Protection of the Environment Operations (Waste) Regulation 2005.
-Asbestos waste transported within New South Wales must be registered in WasteLocate and record the origin and destination of all loads.
-Transporters that do not scan the QR2id plate at GWMC will be advised to the EPA.
+Asbestos waste transported within New South Wales must be registered in Integrated Waste Tracking Solution (IWTS) and record the origin and destination of all loads.
 The waste tracking system is administered by the EPA.
-An environment protection licence is required to transport asbestos waste interstate where any load contains more than 200 kilograms of asbestos waste.
+An environment protection licence is required to transport asbestos waste interstate where any load contains asbestos waste.